Uncovering input events using the MSFS2024 model behavior dialog

 This is also easy 😀 Use the World map to spawn the plane you want to dig into somewhere in the world.
 For this example I spawned the TBM930 at KPAE.

-Once you’ve spawned at the airport open the model behavior dialog from the developer menu across the top of the screen by going to Windows > Model Behaviors.
+Once you’ve spawned at the airport open the model behavior dialog from the developer menu across the top of the screen by going to Tools > Behaviors.
 Then do the following:

 Steps 3 and 4 ensure that the code behind the different events will be visible for us to inspect.